sienchoon/sqlalchemy-challenge/README.md

 ## ✅ Getting Started
 ### 🛠️ Installation
-Get up and running with the following command: <br/>
+Get up and running with the following command in Bash terminal: <br/>
 * Install SQLAlchemy
-1.      pip install sqlalchemy
+1.      $pip install sqlalchemy
 * Install Flask

-2.      pip install flask
+2.      $pip install flask
+* Run climate_app.py
+3.      $python climate_app.py

 ### ➡️ Run Workflows
 Here is a code snippet that is used to handle the conversion of user-provided date strings into `datetime.date` objects.
 This helps for a better user experience, providing formatted date strings to access the database.